databricks/terraform-provider-databricks/docs/index.md

 ## Authentication

-> ⚠️ **WARNING** Please be aware that hard coding any credentials in plain text is not something that is recommended.
+!> **Warning** Please be aware that hard coding any credentials in plain text is not something that is recommended.
 We strongly recommend using a Terraform backend that supports encryption.
 Please use [environment variables](#environment-variables), `~/.databrickscfg` file, encrypted `.tfvars` files or secret store of your choice (Hashicorp [Vault](https://www.vaultproject.io/), AWS [Secrets Manager](https://aws.amazon.com/secrets-manager/), AWS [Param Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html), Azure [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/))

 There are currently three supported methods to [authenticate](https://docs.databricks.com/dev-tools/api/latest/authentication.html) into the Databricks platform to create resources: